sez11a/liferay-learn/docs/dxp/7.x/en/developing-applications/tooling/other-tools/liferay-js-generator/reference/js-portlet-extender-configuration-reference.md

 # JS Portlet Extender Configuration Reference

-Bundles generated with the Liferay JS Generator require specific method signatures, MANIFEST headers, and configuration within their `package.json` file to use the JS Portlet Extender.
+Bundles generated with the Liferay JS Generator require specific method signatures, MANIFEST headers, and configuration within their `package.json` files to use the JS Portlet Extender.
 This configuration is provided by default.

 ## Manifest Header